andyatkinson/andyatkinson.github.io/postgresql-tips.md

 [Working with RDS Parameter Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html)

 * Try out parameter changes on a test database prior to making the change.
-Potentially create a backup before making the change as well.
+Create a snapshot before making the change.
 * Parameter groups can be restored to their defaults (or they can be copied to create an experimental group).
 Groups can be compared with each other to determine differences.
 * Parameter values can process a formula.
-RDS provides some formulas that utilize the instance class CPU or memory available to calculate a value.
+RDS provides some formulas that use the instance class CPU or memory available to calculate a value.

 ## Database Constraints